Belief Acquisition as Stochastic Filtering: A General Setting for Filtering

 \subsection{Factored Filtering}

 Next, factored filtering is discussed.
 Commonly, the space $Y$ is a product space, say, $\prod_{i=1}^m Y_i$.
-In the high-dimensional case, particle filtering is known to have difficulties with particle degeneracy.
-See, for example, the work by~\citeA{djuric-bugallo,doucet-johansen}, and \citeA{snyder-bengtsson-bickel-anderson}.
+In the high-dimensional case, particle filtering is known to have difficulties with particle degeneracy; see, for example, \cite{djuric-bugallo, doucet-johansen, snyder-bengtsson-bickel-anderson}.
 The standard filter can also become computationally infeasible in the high-dimensional case.
-This paper explores a solution in certain circumstances to this problem based on partitioning the index set for the product into smaller subsets, as studied by \citeA{BoyenKoller:1998,djuric-bugallo,Ng:2002}, and \citeA{Rebeschini:2015}, for example.
-Filters are then employed on the product spaces based on each of these subsets of indices.
+This paper explores a solution in certain circumstances to this problem based on partitioning the index set for the product into smaller subsets, as studied in \cite{BoyenKoller:1998,djuric-bugallo,Ng:2002, Rebeschini:2015}, for example.
+Filters are then employed on the product subspaces based on each of these subsets of indices.
 From the distributions on each of these product subspaces, a distribution on the entire product space can be obtained which approximates the actual distribution.
 In the case where the dimensions of the subspaces are low and distributions on the subspaces are `almost' independent, the approximation to the actual distribution on the entire space can be quite accurate.

 Consider the lattice of all partitions of the index set $\{ 1, \ldots, m \}$ for the product space $\prod_{i=1}^m Y_i$.
 Each element of a partition is called a cluster.
 The partial order $\leq$ on this lattice is defined by $\mathfrak{A} \leq \mathfrak{B}$ if, for each cluster $C \in \mathfrak{A}$, there exists a cluster $D \in \mathfrak{B}$ such that $C \subseteq D$.
 It is said that $\mathfrak{A}$ is finer than $\mathfrak{B}$ or, equivalently, $\mathfrak{B}$ is coarser than $\mathfrak{A}$.
 The coarsest of all partitions is $\{ \{ 1, \ldots, m \} \}$; the finest of all partitions is $\{ \{ 1 \}, \ldots, \{m \} \}$.